biobakery/maaslin3/README.md

 #### Model formula ####

 * `formula`: A formula in `lme4` format.
 Random effects, interactions, and functions of the metadata can be included (note that these functions will be applied after standardization if `standardize = TRUE`).
-Group and ordered variables can be specified as: `group(grouping_variable)` and `ordered(ordered_variable)`.
+Group, ordered, and strata variables can be specified as: `group(grouping_variable)`, `ordered(ordered_variable)` and `strata(strata_variable)`.
 Ordered and group predictors should stand alone in the formula (i.e., no group predictors in random effects).
 The other variable options below will not be considered if a formula is set.
 * `fixed_effects`: A vector of variable names to be included as fixed effects.
   * Fixed effects models are fit with `lm` (linear) or `glm` (logistic).
 * `reference`: For a variable with more than two levels supplied with `fixed_effects`, the factor to use as a reference provided as a string of 'variable,reference' semi-colon delimited for multiple variables.